UnrealMultiple/TShockPlugin/ProgressRestrict/README.en.md

-# ProgresSrestrict Super Progress Detection
+# ProgressRestrict over-schedule detection

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Life & Love Demon Reform Three -in -One
+- Author: Young Si Ming & Love magic change Trinity
 - Source: github
-- Super progress detection
+- Over-schedule detection
-- It can be detected by items, barrage, and buff
+- Can carry out over-schedule detection on items, barrage and buff.

 > [!
-Note]
+NOTE]
-> You need to install the front plug -in: DataSync (this warehouse)
+> Need to install the pre-plug-in: DataSync (this warehouse)

 ## Update log